mr-3bdullah/algrithm/README.md

 # algrithm
++ hi my name is abdullah , from egypt
-this repo have algorithm lesson
++ this repo have algorithm lesson.